Gatlinburg Insider

 Great Smoky Mountains

 In autumn the Park's hundreds of thousands of acres of unspoiled forests begin their transformation for an incredible annual display of natural beauty: the brilliant changing of leaves from luxuriant greens to the brilliant reds, oranges, golds and purples of autumn.
-The autumn show of color usually peaks around the third week in October.
+The display of fall colors usually peaks around the third week in October.

 Walking and hiking along the Park’s over 800 miles of trails are the most popular ways for many people to see Great Smoky Mountains National Park.
 Visitors can appreciate many aspects of the park on foot that would be missed from an automobile.
 Wildflowers, cascading streams, the scent of the forests, and the sounds of birds are best seen and experienced away from roads.